Skills vs Knowledge in Health and Social Care

 Practical Application

-Skills are vital because they enable you to put knowledge into practice.
+Skills are really important because they enable you to put knowledge into practice.
 For example, knowing how to lift a patient safely reduces the risk of injury for both the patient and the caregiver.
 A well-developed skill set ensures that procedures are done correctly and efficiently.

 Communication